mitre/omegat-pytorch-plugin/README.md

 ## Build

-The plugin can be built using `sbt clean compile assembly`.
-Once this is done, the resulting artifact `./build/libs/omegat-pytorch-plugin-1.0-SNAPSHOT.jar` will need to be moved to the OmegaT plugins directory.
+The plugin can be built using `sbt clean assembly`.
+Once this is done, the resulting artifact `./target/omegat-torchscript-plugin-1.0-SNAPSHOT-XYZ.jar` will need to be moved to the OmegaT plugins directory where `XYZ` is the platform information of the target OmegaT installation.

 ## Running OmegaT with the plugin